The lattice of varieties of monoids: Special elements

 \subsection{Concrete types of special elements}

 In lattice theory, considerable attention is given to the study of so-called special elements of different types.
-We will mention nine types of special elements: neutral, standard, costandard, distributive, codistributive, cancellable, modular, lower-modular and upper-modular elements.
+We will mention nine types of special elements: neutral, standard, costandard, distributive, codistributive, cancellable, modular, lower-modular, and upper-modular elements.
 Neutral elements were defined in Subsection~\ref{CR}.
-Note that an element $x$ in a lattice $L$ is neutral if and only if, for all $y,z\in L$, the sublattice of $L$ generated by $x$, $y$ and $z$ is distributive; see~\cite[Theorem~254]{Gratzer-11}, for instance.
-An element $x$ of a lattice $\langle L;\vee,\wedge\rangle$ is
+Note that an element $x$ in a lattice $\langle L;\vee,\wedge\rangle$ is neutral if and only if, for all $y,z\in L$, the sublattice of $L$ generated by $x$, $y$, and $z$ is distributive; see Gr\"atzer \cite[Theorem~254]{Gratzer-11}, for instance.
+An element $x \in L$ is

-\emph{Costandard, codistributive} and \emph{upper-modular} elements are defined dually to standard, distributive and lower-modular ones, respectively.\footnote{Modular, upper-modular, lower-modular and cancellable elements are called differently in a number of works.
-In particular, modular [respectively, upper-modular, cancellable] elements are called left modular [respectively, right modular, separating] in~\cite{Stern-99}.
-The term ``modular element'' appears in the literature not only in the sense defined above but also in a number of other ones.} Significant information about special elements in a lattice can be found in~\cite[Section~III.2]{Gratzer-11} or~\cite[Sections~2.1 and~2.2]{Stern-99}, for instance.
+\emph{Costandard}, \emph{codistributive}, and \emph{upper-modular} elements are defined dually to standard, distributive, and lower-modular ones, respectively.\footnote {Modular, upper-modular, lower-modular, and cancellable elements are named differently in a number of works.
+In particular, modular [respectively, upper-modular, cancellable] elements are called left modular [respectively, right modular, separating] in Stern~\cite{Stern-99}.
+The term ``modular element'' is used in the literature not only in the sense defined above but also in a number of other ways.} Significant information about special elements in a lattice can be found in Gr\"atzer \cite[Section~III.2]{Gratzer-11} or Stern \cite[Sections~2.1 and~2.2]{Stern-99}, for instance.

-There exist a number of interrelations between the above types of elements.
-It is evident that a neutral element is both standard and costandard; a [co]standard element is cancellable; a cancellable element is modular; a [co]distribu\-tive element is lower-modular [respectively, upper-modular].
-It is also well known that a [co]standard element is [co]distributive; see~\cite[Theorem~253]{Gratzer-11}, for instance.
-The interrelations between the aforementioned types of elements in abstract lattices are shown in Fig.~\ref{se interrelat}.
+There exist several interrelations between the different types of elements defined above.
+It is evident that a neutral element is both standard and costandard, a [co]standard element is cancellable, a cancellable element is modular, and a [co]distribu\-tive element is lower-modular [respectively, upper-modular].
+It is also well known that a [co]standard element is [co]distributive; see Gr\"atzer \cite[Theorem~253]{Gratzer-11}, for instance.
+A summary of these interrelations is given in Fig.~\ref{se interrelat abstr}.